Cryst4L/MinUI/README.md

 if (button("reset").isClicked())
 	variable = 0;
 ```
+Note that widgets of different types can share the same ID.

 ### The Grid

 In a MinUI interface all the positions are given by constants, according to their belonging canvas.